javalsai/lidm/docs/INSTALL.md

 Lidm now should show on the next boot!

 If you are on a TTY and don't wish to reboot, you should be able to use `--now` with both commands.
-It's likely to kill your current desktop evironment if it was launched from it.
+It's likely to kill your current desktop environment if it was launched from it.

 ## Fedora